What is Urea?

 Application as antifreeze

 Urea is a safe and non-corrosive alternative to antifreeze.
 This chemical is easily used on runways and pavements, as well as in other critical areas located under aircraft carriages that must always be protected from corrosion.
-Airports in many areas that cannot use highly corrosive salts for anti-icing operations use urea as a desirable alternative.
+Airports in many areas use urea as a alternative to highly corrosive salts for de-icing operations.

 Different forms of urea